abineshai/SSR/README.md

-# 🎙️ SSR — Real-Time Silent Speech Recognition
+# 🎙️ NoMic AI — SilentSense AI

 A real-time lip-reading application that converts **silent lip movements into text** using deep learning — no audio required.
 Runs fully locally with webcam input.